w8be/OpenSkyDash/README.md

 ### Clone SkyDash github repository

-- In the DOS shell and change directory to where you want the SkyDash directory to be installed (i.e.="C:\Users\<accountName>").
+- In the DOS shell change directory to where you want the SkyDash directory to be installed (i.e.="C:\Users\<accountName>").
 - Run the git clone command to download the repository

   ```bash